afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 If you move faster without better judgment, you can create those problems **faster** too.

-<h2 class="h2-accent-warm">How to improve our judgement — start with the user</h2>
+<h2 class="h2-accent-warm">A tip to right judgement — start with the end-user</h2>

-**The cornerstone for getting judgement right is thinking from a user’s perspective.**
+We already discussed the three pillars of judgement: operability, simplicity, and evolvability.
+But in reality, given a problem, what should be my direction to judgement?
+Where do I start?
+End of the day, you are building something for a user.
+Somebody is going to end up using what you are building.
+May be end-user customers, or other developers within your team, or a downstream team.
+It doesn't matter.

+**Judgement begings from thinking from a user’s perspective.** And finally this journey goes all the way the internals of the system to further ensure its operability, simplicity and extensibility.

 **More feature implementation is not always right.** Before it lands, ask: **Is this feature needed for users?
 How valuable is it?
 Does it push the product forward?** Velocity is not the same as usefulness.
 Teams that measure success only by output volume still drown in maintenance, support, and rework — they just get there faster now. **A pile of small features is the final nail in the coffin for a product** — not one dramatic failure, but slow death by clutter, drift, and debt.